Data and Labeling Requirements

 Records Management and Tracking Requirements

-• Users can transfer files between them
+• Users can transfer files between them.

-For incoming requests, notifications are delivered through the RMS user interface and to assigned users within a defined File Room user group to the email address of the users within that group.
+As the system accommodates remote requests, we created a queue with notifications.
+For incoming requests, we deliver notifications through the RMS user interface to assigned users within a defined File Room user group and to the email addresses of the users within that group.
+File checkout requires:

-• Reason Code
+• Reason code

-• A user or named Location to which the file is Assigned
+• A user or named location

 In addition to the workflow support in managing and tracking status and destruction, the RMS provides